Twist automorphisms on quantum unipotent cells and dual canonical bases: Finite type cases : 6-periodicity

-When $\mathfrak{g}$ is symmetric, such periodicity is also explained by Geiß-Leclerc-Schröer's additive categorification of twist automorphisms (see Section \ref{s:GLS}).
+When $\mathfrak{g}$ is symmetric, such periodicity is also explained by Gei\ss-Leclerc-Schr\"oer's additive categorification of twist automorphisms (see Section \ref{s:GLS}).
 The periodicity corresponds to the well-known $6$-periodicity of syzygy functors \cite{MR1388043,MR1648626}, that is, the property that $(\Omega_{w_{0}}^{-1})^{6}(M)\simeq M$ for an indecomposable non-projective-injective module $M$ of $\Pi$ in the notation of Section \ref{s:GLS}.

 We can consider the similar periodicity problems for every $w\in W$.
 It would be interesting to find the necessary and sufficient condition on $w\in W$ for periodicity.
 Since quantum twist automorphisms restrict to permutations on dual canonical bases, the periodicity of a quantum twist automorphism $\eta_{w,q}$ is equivalent to the periodicity of a (non-quantum) twist automorphism $\eta_{w}$.
-See also Remark \ref{r:decrease} below. \end{rem}
+See also Remark \ref{r:decrease} below. \end{rem} \begin{lem} Let $\lambda\in P_{+}$.
+Take $u,u'\in V(\lambda)$ such that $D_{u,u'}=\Gup(\tilde{b})$ for some $\tilde{b}\in\mathscr{B}(\infty)$.
+Then, for $i\in I$,